 Some of the companies that fly to Faro are: Easyjet, British Airways, Ryanair and TAP.

-You can book your flights with Skyscanner or Momondo that are the websites that I use.
+You can book your flights with Skyscanner or Momondo which are the websites that I trust and use.

 If you want to visit the best beaches in Algarve, I would suggest to stay in Albufeira or Lagos.
-Some of the hotels that I recommend are:
+Some Algarve hotels that I recommend are: